TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 In Rust, the whole thing was a bit better.
 I was still regularly completely out of my depth, but the reason I could even progress was that I had a machine checking whether I was really passing a `Conjunction<Disjunction<Term<Disjunction<T>>>>` to that function.

-TODO ranty? not sure. need to edit
+TODO ranty? not sure. need to edit -->

 ## Clojure vs Rust?

-Even though I might be a bit of a Rust fanboy, I don't want to be unfair against Clojure here.
+If it wasn't obvious before:
+I have become quite a Rust fan and it's my preferred language to think in now.

 I definitely missed the Clojure [REPL](https://clojure.org/guides/repl/introduction) and [Paredit](http://danmidwood.com/content/2014/11/21/animated-paredit.html) after I stopped writing Clojure and I would love to have a similar experience in Kotlin or Rust[^paredit-rust].

-The design approach of using a few elementary data structures for nearly everything and then manipulating those with functional programming can lead to wonderfully simple programs.
+The design approach of using a few elementary data structures for nearly everything and then manipulating those with functional programming can lead to wonderfully simple programs[^rust-not-simple].

 Rust on the other hand is the most usable language that offers features that are otherwise only available in ML or Haskell.
-Writing Rust can sometimes feel as highlevel and productive as writing Kotlin[^rust-vs-kotlin], but with a more expressive type system and the option to go as low-level is I want.
+Writing Rust can sometimes feel [as high level and productive as writing Kotlin](https://ferrous-systems.com/blog/rust-as-productive-as-kotlin/), but with a more expressive type system, a higher performance ceiling and fewer runtime restrictions[^runtime].

-Nevertheless, my current preferences are: Rust for fun, keeping an eye open for opportunities where using Rust would be a clear improvement on the job, otherwise Kotlin.
+### And what happened to that diff tool?

+After switching to Rust, I had to implement more complicated logic that resolved dependencies between the rules I was diffing.
+This became complicated enough that even with a static type system I could only barely understand it.
+I doubt I would have been able to finish it in Clojure.

+In the end, I reached a stage where the tool seemed to work fine.
+I managed to improve the performance to acceptable levels and then stopped working on the tool.
+My colleagues who I wrote the tool for continued occasionally using it for over a year without any complaints.

+The whole system whose input my tool was diffing is (hopefully) going to be sundowned soon and the replacement system will offer a simpler way to analyse changes:
+It will maintain a database counting the actual entities that exist, indexed by the fields that the rules apply to.

+My diff tool will be replaced by a database lookup and I am very happy about that.

 ----

 [^hooked-on-rust]: I was immediately hooked by the incredibly fast performance - which was initially mostly the difference between startup times and the respective excel parsing libraries.

-[^not-hating-on-clojure-tho]: I don't want to rip into Clojure here, after Rust and Kotlin it's my third favourite language.
+[^not-hating-on-clojure]: I'm not going to rip into Clojure here (after Rust and Kotlin it's my third favourite language).
+I'm going to use a good language to show how great Rust is.

 [^insta-result]: This is a totally sensible design, but it means that I can only handle `instaparse` errors by using the `instaparse` [function `insta/failure?`](https://github.com/Engelberg/instaparse/blob/4d1903b059e77dc0049dfbc75af9dce995756148/README.md#parse-errors)

-[^rust-error-handling-links]: See [the Rust Book](https://doc.rust-lang.org/book/ch09-00-error-handling.html), [this blog post](https://blog.burntsushi.net/rust-error-handling/) by [ripgrep's](https://github.com/BurntSushi/ripgrep/) Andrew Gallant, [the error handling survey by Yoshua Wuyts](https://blog.yoshuawuyts.com/error-handling-survey/), [this blog post by Nick Groenen](https://nick.groenen.me/posts/rust-error-handling/) or [this talk by Jane Lusby](https://www.youtube.com/watch?v=rAF8mLI0naQ).
+[^rust-error-handling-links]: See [the Rust Book](https://doc.rust-lang.org/book/ch09-00-error-handling.html), [this artice](https://blog.burntsushi.net/rust-error-handling/) by [ripgrep's](https://github.com/BurntSushi/ripgrep/) Andrew Gallant, [the error handling survey by Yoshua Wuyts](https://blog.yoshuawuyts.com/error-handling-survey/), [this article by Nick Groenen](https://nick.groenen.me/posts/rust-error-handling/) or [this talk by Jane Lusby](https://www.youtube.com/watch?v=rAF8mLI0naQ).

 [^panic-ref]: There's also the [`panic` macro](https://doc.rust-lang.org/std/macro.panic.html) which works similar to exceptions in that it stops and unwinds your program, but unlike exceptions catching a panic is very rarely a good idea.